 Well, it depends on how you look at it.
 Technically, it is a small sponge-like cake.
 But over the years it has “functioned” more like a cookie since they are typically served alongside tea or coffee.

 How Long Do Madeleines Stay Fresh?

-Personally, I think Madeleines are best eaten they day they are made.
-But they will last in the refrigerator for 2-3 days .
-After baking, omit the powdered sugar, place them in an air-tight container, and then bring to room temperature.
+Personally, I think Madeleines are best eaten the day they are made.
+But they will last in the refrigerator for 2-3 days.
+After baking, omit the powdered sugar, place them in an air-tight container, and then bring them to room temperature.
 Just before serving you can dust with powdered sugar.

 Can you Freeze Madeleines?

 - Yes!
 After baking allow them to cool completely.
 Omit the powdered sugar.

 - Then wrap in wax paper, then in aluminum foil.
 Place in the freezer for up to one month.